Introduction

 For high-risk decisions, digital authentication is essential.

-Although digital authentication is powerful, it also presents challenges.
+Although visual authentication second line is powerful, it also presents challenges.
 These challenges often relate to equipment selection and user expertise.

 Common issues include: